+Pistachio Crusted Rack of Lamb.
 A rack of lamb is seared, then coated with Dijon Mustard and a crunchy layer of a ground pistachios and bread crumbs.
 Roasted in the oven until tender and juicy gives you a restaurant quality dinner.
-Dijon and Pistachio Crusted Rack of Lamb is easy and impressive.
+Easier than you think and impressive.

 To recreate this recipe, I gladly paid the extra dollars for an already Frenched rack of lamb at my local grocer.
 After all, my boning knife and I still aren’t speaking over the whole ordeal.